 The entrance porch or portico is in the more traditional classical temple style consisting of rows of stone columns roofed over with stone beams and slabs.
 The earlier temple on the Pantheon site burned down in 80A.D. and it may be that this porch is built from its remains.

 The original portico ceiling was however most unusual, being made of bronze, of which all the visible surfaces were presumably sculpted.
-This bronze ceiling had to span across the gaps between the rows of support columns, up to about twelve meters apart, perhaps in order to avoid putting too much weight on the stone roof slabs.
+This bronze ceiling had to span across the gaps between the rows of support columns, up to about twelve metres apart, perhaps in order to avoid putting too much weight on the stone roof slabs.
 The Roman engineers might have used timber beams to support the ceiling, but instead they made up bronze box-beams – rectangular tubes – by riveting bronze plates together.
 It is therefore clear that the Romans were aware of the structural principle that a tube makes a strong and stable beam, a principle often employed in engineering.

 One question often asked is 'what happens to rain that falls in through the oculus?’.
 Simply this: the floor paving inside the Pantheon contains some slabs with holes in them, through which the water drains into the sewage system – another Roman invention.